Howie Epstein: Collaborations

-Personal life
+Personal life and death

-Epstein formed a creative and personal partnership with Carlene Carter, the daughter of country music stars June Carter Cash and Carl Smith and stepdaughter of country music star Johnny Cash, following her divorce from the English singer-songwriter Nick Lowe and her return to the United States in 1988.
-Epstein had been helping Carter re-establish her career and produced her hit album I Fell in Love (1990), and co-authored the title track with his longtime collaborator; Milwaukee songwriter Perry M. Lamek.
-Carter's vocals on the title track "I Fell In Love" earned her a Grammy nomination for Best Female Country Vocal Performance in 1991.
-Three years later, Epstein produced Carter's follow-up album Little Love Letters.
-Epstein and Carter were engaged from the mid- to late-1990s, living together in Tesuque, New Mexico but they never married.
+Epstein formed a creative and personal partnership with Carlene Carter, the daughter of country music stars June Carter Cash and Carl Smith and stepdaughter of country music star Johnny Cash, following her divorce from the English singer-songwriter Nick Lowe.
+Epstein produced Carter's hit album I Fell in Love (1990) and co-authored the title track with his longtime collaborator, Milwaukee songwriter Perry M. Lamek.
+Epstein and Carter were romantically involved as well.

-Prior to Carlene Carter, Howie was engaged to and lived with Laurie June, an actress, model, and legal secretary, in Laurel Canyon, California.
-They were together from approximately 1979 to 1987.

-Death
+In 2001, Epstein and Carter were "arrested in New Mexico with black tar heroin and a large amount of drug paraphernalia".
+At Petty's urging, Epstein later entered a drug rehabilitation center.

 On February 23, 2003, Epstein died from complications related to drug use.
 MTV News reported that Epstein's death was caused by a heroin overdose.
 He was 47.
 Investigators were told Epstein had been using heroin.
-On the day of his death, Howie was driven to St. Vincent Hospital in Santa Fe, New Mexico by his girlfriend, who described him as "under distress".
+On the day of his death, Epstein was driven to St. Vincent Hospital in Santa Fe, New Mexico, by his girlfriend, who described him as "under distress".
 Epstein was taking antibiotics for an illness and had recently suffered from influenza, stomach problems, and an abscess on his leg, friends said.
-Additionally, it was reported that he had been extremely distraught over the death of his 16-year-old dog a few days earlier.

-In later interviews, Tom Petty admitted that Epstein's behavior had become unpredictable: "He was just degenerating on us to the point where we thought keeping Howie in the band was actually doing him more harm than getting rid of him.
-His personal problems were vast and serious."
-He was interred at Second Home Cemetery in Greenfield, Wisconsin.
-Petty wrote the following in an article for Rolling Stone in response to Epstein's death: "... there's a great sadness, because Howie was never not a Heartbreaker.
-He just got to where he couldn't do it anymore ...
+In response to Epstein's death, Petty wrote the following in an article for Rolling Stone: "...there's a great sadness, because Howie was never not a Heartbreaker.
+He just got to where he couldn't do it anymore...
 It's like you got a tree dying in the backyard.
 And you're kind of used to the idea that it's dying.
 But you look out there one day and they cut it down.
 And you just can't imagine that beautiful tree isn't there anymore."

-Epstein was survived by his brothers, Craig and Bradley Epstein, and daughter, Jamie Leffler, now a member of indie rock band Dwntwn.
+Epstein was survived by his brothers, Craig and Bradley Epstein, and by his daughter, Jamie Leffler.
+He was interred at Second Home Cemetery in Greenfield, Wisconsin.